pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/scale-cluster/scale-cluster.md

 In this lab, you will:

-* Scale a WebLogic Cluster using WebLogic Kubernetes Toolkit UI.
+* Scale a WebLogic Cluster.

 ### Prerequisites